 You can avoid the need for Botox all together by using preventative measures and a combination off anti-wrinkle cream.
 Keep in mind that not all creams are created equal.
-Take a look at some of our other wrinkle articles for further information about what creams work best and how to choose the right cream.
+Take a look at some of our other wrinkle cream reviews such as Beaute MD for further information about what creams work best and how to choose the right cream.

 Who is Not a Candidate for Botox?